Chiefspy/Simple_text_editor/README.md

 If you find any bugs or better ways to implement part(s) of the project don't hesistate to reach out.

 *Warning*
-Make sure you have python installed and  your system and supports the imported libraries
+Make sure you have python installed on your system and supports the imported libraries

 **Notice**
 Program now supports relative and absolute filepaths.